Constraining Torsion in Maximally symmetric (sub)spaces: Introduction sec:intro

-A study of literature reveals that one can in principle follow two different schemes (from contrasting viewpoints) in order to access the underlying aspects of space-time symmetries (and in particular, of maximal symmetry) in presence of torsion \cite{tsim,zec,boem,bloom,dgssg,mult}: \ben \item {\em Scheme I:} From a somewhat {\em weaker} viewpoint, maximal symmetry is to be understood solely from the metric properties of space-time.
+A study of literature reveals that one can in principle resort to two different schemes (from contrasting viewpoints) in order to access the underlying aspects of space-time symmetries (and in particular, of maximal symmetry) in presence of torsion \cite{tsim,zec,boem,bloom,dgssg,mult}: \bed \item {\em Scheme I:} From a somewhat {\em weaker} viewpoint, maximal symmetry is to be understood solely from the metric properties of space-time.
 Therefore, in presence of torsion a maximally symmetric $n$-dimensional space is still the one which admits the maximum number $n(n+1)/2$ of Killing vectors, the latter satisfying the usual (general relativistic) Killing equation and the equations relevant for its integrability.
-However, as torsion is a characteristic of space-time, maximal symmetry has its significance only when it leaves torsion form-invariant --- a condition that imposes constraints on the torsion tensor, just as it would on any other third rank tensor (with the specific property of being antisymmetric in at least a pair of indices) \cite{tsim,zec,boem}. \item {\em Scheme II:} From a {\em stronger} viewpoint, maximal symmetry has to be understood in presence of torsion by explicitly taking into account torsion's effect on the Killing and other relevant equations, and demanding that the form of these equations should remain intact.
-This would however constrain the torsion tensor itself so that a maximally symmetric $n$-dimensional space (exhibiting torsion) would not only be the space which admits the maximum number of Killing vectors, but also that this maximum number would precisely be $n(n+1)/2$ (as in GR) \cite{bloom,dgssg,mult}. \een Either of these schemes may be useful for a self-consistent implementation of the concept of maximal symmetry in presence of torsion.
-However, noticing that the space-time symmetries primarily refer to the isometries of the metric, one may argue that whatever role torsion plays in the context of maximal symmetry is by and large subsidiary.
-Therefore, for most practical purposes the general preference is to follow the scheme I, in spite of the fact that one has to comply with the lack of appropriate covariant generalization of the Killing and other relevant equations in presence of torsion \cite{ss1,ssasb,tsim,zec,boem}.
-Scheme II, on the other hand, is much more indigenous but at the same time seems a bit too idealistic in the sense that stringent conditions need to be put on the torsion tensor for apparently no reason other than to define maximal symmetry in the exact analogy of that in GR\symbolfootnote[3]{Moreover, a strict enforcement of both the minimal coupling prescription and the principle of general covariance is implied in the scheme II.
-Minimal coupling ensures that in presence of torsion the Riemannian covariant derivatives get replaced by the Riemann-Cartan ones, so that all equations that involve covariant derivatives of tensors (of rank $\geq 1$) are in general altered.
-General covariance, on the other hand, suggests that in order to understand maximal symmetry one needs to take into account only the (altered) Killing and other relevant equations, because they are manifestly covariant in the Riemann-Cartan space-time.} \cite{bloom,dgssg,mult}.
+However, as torsion is a characteristic of space-time, maximal symmetry has its significance only when it leaves torsion form-invariant --- a condition that imposes constraints on the torsion tensor, just as it would on any other third rank tensor (with the specific antisymmetry property similar to torsion) \cite{tsim,zec,boem}. \item {\em Scheme II:} From a {\em stronger} viewpoint, maximal symmetry has to be understood in presence of torsion by explicitly taking into account torsion's effect on the Killing and other relevant equations, and demanding that the form of these equations should remain intact.
+This would however constrain the torsion tensor itself so that a maximally symmetric $n$-dimensional space (exhibiting torsion) would not only be the space which admits the maximum number of Killing vectors, but also that this maximum number would precisely be $n(n+1)/2$ (as in GR) \cite{bloom,dgssg,mult}. \eed Either of these schemes may be useful for a self-consistent implementation of the concept of maximal symmetry in presence of torsion.
+However, the the scheme I, which actually suppresses the influence of torsion on such symmetry, is primarily applicable for torsion modes that are derived from some other degrees of freedom in the theory (as is common, for e.g., in many effective scenarios originating from string theory).
+As such, from the phenomenological point of view the scheme I is generally favoured in spite of the fact that one has to comply with the lack of appropriate covariant generalization of the equations of relevance (the Killing equation inclusive) in presence of torsion \cite{ss1,ssasb,tsim,zec,boem}.
+Scheme II, on the other hand, gives a clearer geometric picture and wider applicability, but at the same time seems a bit too idealistic as it requires stringent conditions on the torsion tensor for apparently no reason other than to define maximal symmetry in the exact analogy of that in GR\symbolfootnote[7]{Moreover, a strict enforcement of both the minimal coupling prescription and the principle of general covariance is implied in the scheme II.
+Minimal coupling ensures that in presence of torsion the Riemannian covariant derivatives get replaced by the RC ones, so that all equations that involve covariant derivatives of tensors (of rank $\geq 1$) are in general altered.
+General covariance, on the other hand, suggests that in order to understand maximal symmetry one needs to take into account only the (altered) Killing and other relevant equations, as they are manifestly covariant in the RC space-time.} \cite{bloom,dgssg,mult}.
 Of course, the ambiguity in choosing which of the two schemes to follow could be resolved if it turns out that the outcome (in the form of the set of constraints on torsion) is the same.